SoftwareAG/c8y-docs/content/release-10-13-0/announcements-10-13-0.md

 **What is new with release 10.13?**

-As announced in [release 10.11](/releasenotes/release-10-11-0/announcements-10-11-0/), with the 10.13 release, the OAuth Internal authentication will be enabled by default for all new created tenants as the authentication method for all browser-based applications.
+As announced in [release 10.11](/releasenotes/release-10-11-0/announcements-10-11-0/), with the 10.13 release, the OAI-Secure authentication (successor of OAuth Internal) will be enabled by default for all new created tenants as the authentication method for all browser-based applications.

 Basic authentication will still be available as a fallback but has to be manually switched on.
 For details, see [Administration > Changing settings](https://cumulocity.com/guides/{{< 10-11-0 >}}/users-guide/administration/#changing-settings) in the *User guide*.
 Note, that basic authentication for devices is not affected by this change.

 **What comes next?**

-With a future release, the fallback for basic authentication will be removed for browser-based applications and all applications will be forced to use the token-based authentication mechanism O-Auth Internal.
+With a future release, the fallback for basic authentication will be removed for browser-based applications and all applications will be forced to use the token-based authentication mechanism OAI-Secure.

 **What does this mean for my organization?**

- All custom web applications and microservices which do not support OAuth internal will not work with newly created tenants.
+ All custom web applications and microservices which do not support OAI-Secure will not work with newly created tenants.

 **What do I need to do?**

-In case you have developed your own web applications or microservices, please make sure that they support the OAuth Internal authentication mechanism.
+In case you have developed your own web applications or microservices, please make sure that they support the OAI-Secure authentication mechanism.
 This is achieved by changing the authentication mechanism using the appropriate SDK later than 10.5 to rebuild your web applications or microservices.

 ### SDK changes